Tax-advantaged accounts

 Limited Purpose Flexible Spending Account (LPFSA)*

-This account can only be used for qualified vision and dental expenses.
-You’ll receive a special Health Care Card that you can use like a debit card to pay for expenses directly from your account, or you can submit claims for reimbursement later.
+The LPFSA can be a good option for those who wish to contribute to an HSA.
+You can contribute pre-tax to the LPFSA and the funds can only be used for qualified vision and dental expenses.
+You’ll receive a special Health Care Card that you can use like a debit card to pay for dental and vision expenses directly from your account.

 • FSAs are “use it or lose it” — IRS regulations require you to forfeit any money left in your account after the claims submission deadline.

-This account can be used for eligible care for your child or adult dependent so you and your spouse can work or attend school full-time.
-When deciding how much to put into your account, think about regular day care, after-school care, and summer camps (does not include over-night camps) for children under age 13.
+This account allows you to set aside pre-tax dollars to help pay for eligible care for your child or adult dependent so you and your spouse can work, or so you can work if your spouse is disabled or a full-time student.
+When deciding how much to put into your DCRA, think about regular day care, after-school care, and summer camps (does not include over-night camps) for children under age 13.

 • FSAs are “use it or lose it” — IRS regulations require you forfeit any money left in your account after the claims submission deadline.